-All current directors are standing for reelection.
+All current directors, except for David G. Croonquist, Keith D. Elwick and Donald W. Olson, are standing for reelection.
+In addition, Jerry N. Currie and Gerald C. Kitch, nominees for election as directors, are not currently directors.
 Each nominee is being elected to serve until the next ensuing annual meeting and until a successor is elected and qualified.
 The shares represented by the enclosed proxy will be voted for the election as directors of the nominees named below if no direction is made otherwise.

-NAME (AGE)(1) PRINCIPAL OCCUPATION BECAME A DIRECTOR John K. Hanson (82) Chairman of the Board of Directors, Winnebago Industries Inc. s, 1958 Gerald E. Boman (60) Retired; former Senior Vice President, Winnebago Industries, Inc. 1962 David G. Croonquist (74) Retired; former Director and Member of Executive Commit of H. B. Fuller Company, manufacturer of specialty chem Fred G. Dohrmann (63) President and Chief Executive Officer, Winnebago Industries, Inc. 1989 Keith D. Elwick (76) Retired; former executive officer of Chromalloy Farm and Industrial Equipment Co. d 1981 Donald W. Olson (72) Retired; former Chairman of Don Olson Firestone, Inc., chain of tire and auto repair shops 1994 Joseph M. Shuster (63) Chairman, Teltech, national technology transfer company 1988
+NAME (AGE)(1) PRINCIPAL OCCUPATION YEAR FIRST BECAME A DIRECTOR Gerald E. Boman (61) Retired; former Senior Vice President, Winnebago Industries, Inc. 1962 Jerry N. Currie (51) President & Chief Executive Officer of both CURRIES Company, Manufacturer of steel doors and frames for nonresidential construction and GRAHAM Manufacturing, manufacturer of wood doors for nonresidential construction (2) Fred G. Dohrmann (64) Chairman of the Board of Directors and Chief Executive Officer, Winnebago Industries, Inc. 1989 John V. Hanson (54) Retired; former President and Deputy 1996(3)

-YEAR FIRST

-University of St. Thomas, St. Paul, Minnesota

-Francis L. Zrostlik (61) President, Stellar Industries, Inc., manufacturer of hydraulic truck equipment; former President of Iowa Mold
+Winnebago Industries, Inc. Gerald C. Kitch (58) Executive Vice President, Pentair, Inc., (2) Diversified manufacturer of tools, equipment and ammunition Joseph M. Shuster (64) Chairman, Teltech, National technology 1988 transfer company Professor of Manufacturing Systems 1992 Frederick M. Zimmerman (60) Engineering at The University of St. Thomas, St. Paul, Minnesota Francis L. Zrostlik (62) President, Stellar Industries, Inc., Manufacturer 1993(4) of hydraulic truck equipment; former President of

-Professor of Manufacturing Systems Engineering at The
+Chairman of the Board of Directors of